derv82/wifite2/PMKID.md

 * If target can't be attacked... we need to detect this failure mode.
    * Might need to scrape `hcxdumptool`'s output
    * Look at `pmkids()` func in .bashrc
-   * hcxpcaptool -z OUTPUT.16800 INPUT.pcapng > /dev/null
+   * hcxpcapngtool -z OUTPUT.16800 INPUT.pcapng > /dev/null
    * Check OUTPUT.16800 for the ESSID.
 * Wireless adapter support is minimal, apparently.
 * hcxdumptool also deauths networks and captures handshakes... maybe unnecessarily